History Files

 After circa 600, the kings of Domnonia appear to have gained precedence over the others, always likely as this was Armorica's strongest kingdom.

-From Iudicael onwards, the kings of Domnonia were also the Kings of the Bretons for as long as it was independent.
-Despite the claims of the Frankish Duke Wido on his Expedition through Brittany around the year 800, Brittany was still not a Frankish subject, remaining unconquered by the Carolingians.
+From Iudicael onwards, the kings of Domnonia were also just about always the kings of the Bretons for as long as they were independent.
+Despite the claims of the Frankish Duke Wido on his expedition through Brittany around the year 800, Brittany was still not a Frankish subject, remaining unconquered by the Carolingians.

 Ninth century Breton history confirms this in the many attacks made by Charlemagne and his successors on the state.
-It wasn't until circa 900 that Brittany lost some of its status, accepting French overlordship (although not direct French rule) and reducing the kingdom to a dukedom.
+It wasn't until circa 900 that Brittany lost some of its status, accepting French overlordship (although not direct French rule) and reducing the kingdom to the status of a duchy.

-It still retained its independence until 1532, when the last Duchess of Brittany, Anne, married King Charles VIII of France, and the Union Treaty of Vannes, one of Brittany's oldest centres, was signed.
+It still retained its independence until 1532, when the last duchess of Brittany, Anne, already married King Charles VIII of France, became queen regnant of France itself and the Union Treaty of Vannes, one of Brittany's oldest centres, was signed.

 Text copyright © P L Kessler.
 An original feature for the History Files.